UniverseScript/UniverseScript/README.md

 "fakemsg plr text --unfinished",
 "bl/unbl plr --Blacklists the player",
-"dogify player -- this will fuck the player's character into a dog. it MAY crash them", "Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit", "wl/unwl --Whitelists the player(Whitelist currently is malfunctioning!)"
+"dogify player -- this will fuck the player's character into a dog. it MAY crash them", "-run -- fo reel!?"
+"Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit", "wl/unwl --Whitelists the player(Whitelist currently is malfunctioning!)"
 }

 function ct(a)